Frequently Asked Questions

 How do we know if we need premarital counseling?

-Premarital and precommitment counseling can be helpful if you’re a couple who wants to ensure you get your marriage off to a strong start.
+Premarital counseling can be helpful if you’re a couple who wants to ensure you get your marriage off to a strong start.
 It can help you set realistic expectations for your relationship as well as improve your communication and conflict regulation skills.

 When you first get married, your relationship is typically rosy.
 You feel in love with one another and can’t imagine anything going wrong.
 However, in time, differences will surface, and you’ll need to have the skills to navigate those differences.